life is cheap on canal street

 in december of ’99, i experienced a period of silence, during a freak snowstorm. i will never forget that magical seven minutes.

-recent immigrants from china’s first words in english? “louis vuitton.” on the sidewalks of canal street, a thousand street vendors hawk worthless, identical trinkets to an indescriminate public. i must walk in the actual street, or “highway.” with the holland tunnel at one end, and the manhattan bridge at the other, canal street offers not only an unparalleled assortment of ten dollar rolexes, old perfume, bootleg usher cd’s, name belts, and counterfeit prada bags, but a unique opportunity to be mowed down in one’s prime by an unliscensed crackhead speeding an eighteen wheeler from miami to maine. traffic lights are not even a suggestion in this wild and carefree environment. if one is foolhardy enough to attempt a crossing, you’ll find yourself in soho, a popular suburban mall.
+recent immigrants from china’s first words in english? “louis vuitton.” on the sidewalks of canal street, a thousand street vendors hawk worthless, identical trinkets to an indiscriminate public. i must walk in the actual street, or “highway.” with the holland tunnel at one end, and the manhattan bridge at the other, canal street offers not only an unparalleled assortment of ten dollar rolexes, old perfume, bootleg usher cd’s, name belts, and counterfeit prada bags, but a unique opportunity to be mowed down in one’s prime by an unlicensed crackhead speeding an eighteen wheeler from miami to maine. traffic lights are not even a suggestion in this wild and carefree environment. if one is foolhardy enough to attempt a crossing, you’ll find yourself in soho, a popular suburban mall.

 footsore families from as far away as france, belgium and jersey city blow their paychecks on blinking, beeping, digital objects that their clever offspring generally break before they hit the tunnel. these gewgaws are made by tiny infants slaving in sweltering hovels somewhere in china, who earn twelve cents a year. if these poor children only came to tucan, to work in our sweatshops, they could earn almost ten cents more. certainly, there are phenomenal bargains to be had in my kingdom. i noticed a man selling brand new, handknit sweaters for two dollars. two dollars. who, i wonder, is making these sweaters? on weekends i am serenaded by a man shouting “onedollaonedollaonedollaonedolla.”perhaps he is selling mink coats.